moolicc/moolicc.github.io/input/blog/2019/entity-component-system-part4.md

 #### Destroying an entity
 Next up, we should take a look at the case where a caller might be a monster and desire the destruction of an entity.
 So I guess we should also include a method of the removal of entities.

-<aside>I actually forgot to implement this until writing this post.
+<aside>😬<br>I actually forgot to implement this until writing this post.
 Before this time, entities overpopulated the world, causing mass-chaos.</aside>

 ```cs
 public void DestroyEntity(int entityId)